Is Your Life Insurance Living in the Past?

 When you bought life insurance, it was for the future.
 The money invested was to protect your family, provide a nest egg or create a legacy.
 Unfortunately, all of that and more has been eroded by the recent rise of inflation—from gas, groceries and more.
 Even car insurance cost is up.
 Why?
 The cost of repair has risen significantly.

-“As the cost of living increases, the future value of your policy goes down,” states Bill McMullen, Countryside Team Lead.
+“As the cost of living increases, the future value of your policy goes down,” states Bill McMullen, Member Advisor serving the west Twin Cities metro area.
 “With inflation at a 41-year high, we may see that the decisions we made in the past need to be modified for the current state.
 As of late, we’ve found more than one case of policies that are not enough for these unprecedented times.”

 Inflation Can Slowly Eat Away at Your Policy Value

 With inflation peaking at 9.1 percent this past June, it has impacted assets like life insurance policies.
 The entire process of buying insurance is built on figuring out how much financial protection you will need, often well into the future.
-And since it has been awhile since we have seen this level of inflation, many people have policies that will struggle to cover the future cost of living.
+And since it has been a while since we have seen this level of inflation, many people have policies that will struggle to cover the future cost of living.
 It really has taken a bite out of spending power.
 “It’s not just inflation.
 I have seen where people have just underfunded the amount of insurance required.
-Then add the latest round of inflation, and that has been the wake-up call for many,” said Kendra Turner, Maple Trail Team Lead.
+Then add the latest round of inflation, and that has been the wake-up call for many,” said Kendra Turner, Member Advisor serving the northern suburbs of the Twin Cities.

 Is It Time to Rethink Your Decision?

 The best way to financially protect your family is with a comprehensive life insurance policy in place that addresses your needs and avoids shortchanging your future with a less-than-ideal amount.
-“I’ve heard more than once from individuals who were more than surprised by how little the cost increase was of $1 million in life insurance coverage,” states David Schonhardt, Advanced Case Specialist.
+“I’ve heard more than once from individuals who were more than surprised by how little the cost increase was of $1 million in life insurance coverage,” states David Schonhardt, Member Advisor serving southwestern Minnesota.
 “Everyone needs to do a quick checkup on their policy values now.
 I recently sold a $1 million term policy because of a simple checkup.
 It sounds like a lot, and it is, but it was exactly what they needed at a rate that was reasonable.”

 What Steps Can You Take to Minimize Inflation?